 The history of the martini is actually quite interesting.
 It was invented by a bartender in San Francisco named Jerry Thomas in 1849 as an American version of an Italian liqueur called vermouth cassis (which means "blackberry").
-He combined gin with sweet vermouth and bitters, served it over ice in a glass tumbler with an olive or lemon peel garnish on top.
+He combined gin with sweet vermouth and bitters, and served it over ice in a glass tumbler with an olive or lemon peel garnish on top.
 Over time this recipe has evolved into what we know today: dry gin shaken with dry vermouth and served straight up (without ice) in either a chilled martini glass or coupe glass.

 Essential Ingredients for Crafting the Perfect Martini

 Vodka is a distilled spirit made from grains or potatoes.
 It's the most common base for martinis, and it can be used in many different ways.
 You can use it straight up, on the rocks or mixed with other ingredients to create your own signature cocktail.

 Gin is also made from grain alcohol, but it has an herbal flavor that comes from juniper berries (the same ones used in making gin).
 The most common type of gin used in martinis is Plymouth or London Dry style--these are both high-quality gins that have a clean taste without any sweetness added by sugar or syrup like some other brands do.

 How to Make a Classic Martini

 - Chill the glass.
 If you're using a martini glass, it's important to chill it before making your drink.
 This will help keep your drink cold and prevent condensation from forming on the outside of your glass as you pour in ice water or other liquids later on.